uerten/jekyll-klise/_posts/data-mesh-new-data-management-approach/2022-12-28-data-mesh-new-data-management-approach.md

 Overall, Data Mesh is a powerful data management approach that can help organizations to overcome the challenges of traditional data management approaches and drive value from data more effectively.
 While it is still a relatively new concept, many enterprises have implemented it in their own ways, and it will be interesting to see where it goes in the future.

 There's also a book "Data Mesh" written by Zhamak Dehghani explaining whole concept in very detail.
-You can find in this [link](https://www.oreilly.com/library/view/data-mesh/9781492092384/)
+You can find in this <a href="https://www.oreilly.com/library/view/data-mesh/9781492092384/" target="_blank">link</a>